 Throughout your time on the Scheme, you will have access to a range of structured support, direction and career management to facilitate you in raising your game and fulfilling your full potential.
 We recognise that you will need support as a trainee manager carrying out an essential role within this complex system.

-In years one-two you will have dedicated time to study your Post-Graduate / CIPFA qualification equivalent of one day per working week on average.
+In years one and two you will have dedicated time to study your Post-Graduate qualification equivalent of one day per working week on average.
 You will also attend foundation leadership development provided by NES, which forms part of your essential learning in the Scheme.
-You will find support from a variety of sources including your new colleagues in your Host Board and fellow students in your Post-Graduate or CIPFA qualification.
+You will find support from a variety of sources including your new colleagues in your Host Boards and fellow students in your Post-Graduate course.
 The key people working with you throughout the programme include:

 In addition to this, you will have access to: